Tamarix usneoides: Distribution and habitat

-Tamarix usneoides is native to Namibia and the southwestern part of South Africa, where it occurs in the provinces of Northern Cape, Western Cape and Eastern Cape.
+Tamarix usneoides is native to Angola, Namibia and the southwestern part of South Africa, where it occurs in the provinces of Northern Cape, Western Cape and Eastern Cape.
 It inhabits semi-desert and karoo habitats, riverbanks of dry or temporary rivers, salty alluvial flatlands, areas with subterranean brackish water, dune slacks and rocky deserts, at altitudes of up to 1370 m.
 In saline locations it often grows in association with the shrub Suaeda fruticosa and the grass Odyssea paucinervis.
 In the Namib Desert it occurs beside ephemeral watercourses where it grows with Faidherbia albida and species of Ficus.